seandearnaley/obsidian-symlinker/test/README.md

 - **Mock Objects**: Custom mock implementations of Electron, DOM, and Node.js APIs
 - **Coverage Instrumentation**: V8 coverage reporting through Vitest

+## Successful Strategies

+Several strategies have proven effective in improving coverage:

+1. **Comprehensive IPC Mocking**: Creating detailed mocks of `ipcMain` and `ipcRenderer` that intercept and simulate calls
+2. **DOM Simulation**: Using JSDOM with extensive element mocking to test renderer code
+3. **Platform-Specific Testing**: Mocking `process.platform` to test Windows, macOS, and Linux code paths
+4. **Instrumented Renderer Code**: Creating a specialized version of renderer.js for testing that exposes key functions
+5. **Window API Mocking**: Simulating the `window.electronAPI` exposed by contextBridge

 ## Future Improvements

 To further improve the test coverage, the following approaches could be considered:

-1. **Real Electron Environment**: Using a real Electron environment for testing
+1. **Real Electron Environment**: Using actual Electron instances for testing with tools like Spectron
-2. **End-to-End Testing**: Implementing E2E tests with tools like Playwright
+2. **End-to-End Testing**: Implementing E2E tests with tools like Playwright or WebdriverIO's Electron service
-3. **More Sophisticated Mocking**: Developing more comprehensive mocks for Electron APIs
+3. **More Sophisticated DOM Mocking**: Developing more comprehensive simulations of DOM events and interactions
+4. **Focus on Uncovered Areas**: Targeting the specific untested portions of main.js and renderer.js

 ## Challenges